 Birding · Lake · River/Creek · Swimming · Views

 Free parking and access.
-Parking lots and associated areas are open daily from 8:00 am to 30 minutes past sunset.
+Open daily from 6:00 am to 11:00 pm.
 No bicycles or motorized vehicles allowed.
-Pets are not permitted on the beach from the east boundary of West Beach to the Burns Waterway.
-Pets, except for service animals, are not permitted inside the pavilion.
-Pets are permitted on a leash (6' or shorter) on the paved trail, breakwater, fishing platform, riverwalk and parking areas.
+Pets are permitted on a leash (6' or shorter) Pets, except for service animals, are not permitted inside the pavilion.
+Stay on the trail to protect the wildlife and yourself.

 Portage Lakefront and Riverwalk was opened in October 2008.
 The redevelopment of the site, formerly used by a steel corporation as settling ponds for industrial byproduct and a sewage treatment facility, is a successful model of brownfield reclamation between public and private groups.